instructor-ai/instructor/docs/validation.md

 ## Importance of LLM Validation

 - **Data Integrity**: Enforces data quality standards.
-- **Reasking**: Utilizes Pydantic's error messages to improve LLM outputs.
+- **[Reasking](reask.md)**: Utilizes Pydantic's error messages to improve LLM outputs.
 - **Overwriting**: Overwrites incorrect values during API calls.

 ## Code Examples

 ### Simple Validation with Pydantic

 The example uses a custom validator function to enforce a rule on the name attribute.
 If a user fails to input a full name (first and last name separated by a space), Pydantic will raise a validation error.
-This is useful for pre-processing data generated or extracted by an LLM.
-In the future, we can use this error to reask the model when appropriate.
+If you want the LLM to automatically fix the error check out our [reasking docs.](reask.md)

 ```python
 from pydantic import BaseModel, ValidationError